zalenix/portaldocs/portal-sdk/templates/design-patterns-resource-create.md

 * `Region` - used to be referred to as Location
 * SKU/Cost/Pricing tier - enable the user to control the cost of the resource

 If your resource comes in different sizes or SKUs, make sure to include the pricing tier in your create flow.
-To make it easy for users to update resources sizes and SKUs, include the pricing tier in the resource manage experience.
+To make it easy for users to update resources sizes and SKUs, include the pricing tier in the manage a resource experience.
 <!-- TODO UX add info on pricing tier using grid for easy comparison -->

 #### Optional tabs